NormanCao2702/Shell/README.md

 ## Quick note

-- The program is signal safe, that means using all non-buffered I/O like read() and write() to print message and read user input.
+- The program is signal safe, that means using all non-buffered I/O like read() and write(), etc; to print message and read user input.
-- More information, please take a look at `signal-safety(7)` man page.
+- For more information, please take a look at `signal-safety(7)` man page.

 ## Build instruction